armscream/Bifrost-Engine/README.md

 ![Bifrost Engine Logo](Engine\src\assets\Bifrost_Engine_Logo.png)

+## An ECS based 3D Game Engine Written In Odin

 ## How to build:
 cd into Project and run: odin build ./rbs -out:rune.exe this builds the rune.exe which you will need to build the engine and all modules.